JMayrbaeurl/azure-iotedge-boschnexo-sample/README.md

 ### Configuration

 1. Server port: Defaults to 8080 and can be configured with the `--server.port` command line argument.
 For more details see the [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-properties-and-configuration.html#howto-use-short-command-line-arguments)
-2. IoT Hub connectivity: The Azure IoT Hub connection string and protocol can be configured with the Spring Boot properties `nexopublisher.connectionString` and `nexopublisher.protocol`, e.g. as environment variables.
+2. IoT Hub connectivity: The Azure IoT Hub connection string and protocol can be configured with the Spring Boot properties `nexopublisher_connectionString` and `nexopublisher_protocol`, e.g. as environment variables.
 In the case of running Nexo Publisher as Azure IoT Edge module the IoT Hub connection string is retrieved from the environment and isn't needed.

 ### Running Nexo Publisher from the Command line

 E.g. by using MQTT as transport protocol to the Azure IoT Hub:

 ```
-java -D"nexopublisher.protocol"=MQTT -D"nexopublisher.connectionString"="[Insert your IoT Hub connection string for the device here]" -jar .\nexopublisher-1.0.0.jar
+java -D"nexopublisher_protocol"=MQTT -D"nexopublisher_connectionString"="[Insert your IoT Hub connection string for the device here]" -jar .\nexopublisher-1.0.0.jar
 ```

 ### Running Nexo Publisher as Docker container